Lesson Plans

 Explain money as a tool

-Connect money use to future outcomes
+Connect money habits to future outcomes

 Real-World Extension